wjakob/nanobind/docs/api_core.rst

       Take complete control over the docstring of a bound function and replace it with `value`.

+.. cpp:enum-class:: rv_policy

+   A return value policy determines the question of *ownership* when a bound function returns a previously unknown C++ instance that must now be converted into a Python object.

+   A return value policy is unnecessary when the type itself clarifies ownership (e.g., ``std::unique_ptr<T>``, ``std::shared_ptr<T>``, a type with :ref:`intrusive reference counting <intrusive>`).

+   The following policies are available (where `automatic` is the default).
+   Please refer to the :ref:`return value policy section <rvp>` of the main documentation, which clarifies the list below using concrete examples.

+   .. cpp:enumerator:: take_ownership

+      Create a Python object that wraps the existing C++ instance and takes full ownership of it.
+No copies are made.
+Python will call the C++ destructor and ``delete`` operator when the Python wrapper is garbage collected at some later point.
+The C++ side *must* relinquish ownership and is not allowed to destruct the instance, or undefined behavior will ensue.

+   .. cpp:enumerator:: copy

+      Copy-construct a new Python object from the C++ instance.
+The new copy will be owned by Python, while C++ retains ownership of the original.

+   .. cpp:enumerator:: move

+      Move-construct a new Python object from the C++ instance.
+The new object will be owned by Python, while C++ retains ownership of the original (whose contents were likely invalidated by the move operation).

+   .. cpp:enumerator:: reference

+      Create a Python object that wraps the existing C++ instance *without taking ownership* of it.
+No copies are made.
+Python will never call the destructor or ``delete`` operator, even when the Python wrapper is garbage collected.

+   .. cpp:enumerator:: reference_internal

+      A safe extension of the `reference` policy for methods that implement some form of attribute access.
+It creates a Python object that wraps the existing C++ instance *without taking ownership* of it.
+Additionally, it adjusts reference counts to keeps the method's implicit ``self`` argument alive until the newly created object has been garbage collected.

+   .. cpp:enumerator:: none

+      This is the most conservative policy: it simply refuses the cast unless the C++ instance already has a corresponding Python object, in which case the question of ownership becomes moot.

+   .. cpp:enumerator:: automatic

+      This is the default return value policy, which falls back to `take_ownership` when the return value is a pointer, `move`  when it is a rvalue reference, and `copy` when it is a lvalue reference.

+   .. cpp:enumerator:: automatic_reference

+      This policy matches `automatic` but falls back to `reference` when the return value is a pointer.

 .. _class_binding_annotations:

 Class binding annotations